Gaston III of Foix: The sovereignty of Béarn

 The Black Prince arrived in Bordeaux on 29 June 1363 to administer the new Principality of Aquitaine and take possession of the territories ceded to the English by the Treaty of Brétigny.
-Béarn sovereignty was quickly brought to the fore for Fébus, who deployed his usual strategy of delaying and not provoking his opponent while remaining firm in his stance.
+Béarn sovereignty was quickly brought to the fore for Fébus, who remained firm in his stance, while delaying the Black Prince.
 Fébus formally used this tactic for the first time in March 1363 against an English emissary; (Note: He replied to Seneschal Adam de Houghton that he could not swear an oath to a mere representative of the English King.) he avoided the Black Prince's tribute tour throughout 1363 but finally went to Agen on 14 January 1364 to meet the prince.

 The Black Prince.
-Miniature from the Livre de l'ordre de la jarretière de Bruges, circa 1445, BL, Stowe 594.
+Miniature from Bruges Garter Book, circa 1445, BL, Stowe 594.

 Fébus paid homage for all of his lands "inside the Principality of Aquitaine" in front of the Black Prince.
 Chandos Herald, a servant of King Edward III, then asked Fébus if he had just paid homage for the land of Béarn, to which Fébus replied that his homage only concerned Marsan and Gabardan.
 Fébus specified that he would pay homage for Béarn if proof of past homage was provided by a study of the archives.
 Although initially inclined to have him arrested, the Black Prince allowed Fébus to leave while his archivists searched for evidence of past homage.
 The English archivists subsequently found traces of a homage made by Margaret of Béarn in 1290 for Béarn, which was enough to convince the Black Prince of his right to claim tribute from Fébus.
 Fébus continued his evasive tactics throughout 1364 and 1365, seeking to wear down the Black Prince.
 Eventually, the Black Prince was forced to request the intervention of the new King Charles V of France (Note: After the death of his father John II in April 1364.) by letter on 6 December 1365, informing the king that he would use force if necessary.
 The letter sparked a resumption of French-English hostilities, this time in Castile.